-2.4.2.2 At least the cylinders intended for the quick flooding of boiler rooms and machinery spaces are to be grouped in one room.
+1.2.2.2 At least the cylinders intended for the quick

-2.4.2.3 The cylinders for CO2 fire extinguishing
+flooding of boiler rooms and machinery spaces are to be grouped together in one room.

-systems for scavenge trunks and for similar purposes may be stored in the machinery space, provided that the total CO_2 volume installed in the space is not more than 4% of the net volume of the space.
+1.2.2.3 The cylinders for CO_2 fire extinguishing systems for scavenge trunks and for similar purposes may be stored in the machinery space, on condition that an evidence by calculation is provided proving that the concentration of the free CO_2 gas (in case of leakages at all cylinders provided) relative to the net volume of the engine room does not exceed 4 %.

-2.5 Rooms for CO2 cylinders
+1.3 Rooms for CO2 cylinders